RND/ To consider a brief run-in with the ‘International’ David Foster Wallace Society – a summary of rhetorical internet micro-aggressions.

 > You’re not saying anything new; you’re just saying it in a particularly self-righteous way and in a way that makes me believe that you think you’re doing something revolutionary.

-Jesus it was only a quick rhetorical message – I wasn’t wearing a Ernesto Guevara costume at the time, ffs.
-You want to talk revolution?
+Jesus, it was only a quick rhetorical message – I wasn’t wearing a Ernesto Guevara costume at the time, FFS.
+You want to talk a little revolution?
 I say dismantle societies like yours.

 > Every scholar (most of whom are also college/university instructors) has a decision to make w/r/t continuing to study/teach a person after they find out about the issues in that person’s life/past.

 That, in essence, is precisely my point about the weakness inherent in the very existence of the DFW Society.
 Did it need forming?
 Absolutely not.
-Does it need to continue to exist, given how much of a monumental tosser David Foster Wallace turned out to be (and more importantly, just how much of an Icon of / for assholes he lives on as, with academics continuing to essentially champion His Mighty Works?)
-No.
+Does it need to continue to exist, given how much of a monumental tosser David Foster Wallace turned out to be (and more importantly, just how much of an Icon of / for assholes he lives on as – with spineless academics continuing to essentially champion His Mighty Works?)
+Do the math..

 > I personally stopped teaching Sherman Alexie because doing so would financially support him by having my students purchase his books, and that’s a personal choice that I made.

 OK, fine.
 But people are still purchasing Dear Dead Dave’s violently overrated books – and his estate still benefits.
-Meanwhile, others are making it ideologically easily for them to do so without genuine critical reflection – something which seems inherently impossible within an institution’s ideological boundaries.
+Meanwhile, others are making it ideologically easily for them to do so without genuine critical, political reflection – something which seems inherently impossible within an institution’s ideological boundaries.

 > Dr Short mentioned that Wallace is dead, meaning that he no longer benefits financially from such situations, and that he is no longer a threat to anyone.
 In fact, by all accounts, including D.T.
 Max’s in the biography, once Wallace married his now widow, he really was not a threat to women anymore.